dnbaker/sketch/README.md

 ## Python bindings
 Python bindings are available via pybind11 and then imported through hll.py. hll.py calls an object's __hash__ function.
 To link against python2, change the "python3-" in the Makefile to "python-".

+### Experimental extensions
+Several extensions and applications of HyperLogLog sketches are now stored in hll_dev.h.
+To enable these, add -DENABLE_HLL_DEVELOP to compilation flags.